AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/company/create-user.md

 ### Create a company user (minimal payload)

 The following example shows the minimal payload to add a company user.
-Because a `target_id` is not specified, Magento places the new company user at the top node of the company structure.
+Because a `target_id` is not specified, the application places the new company user at the top node of the company structure.

 **Request:**